akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

 * Provide template functions
 * Listen to, and react to, events emitted by AkashaCMS during processing

+# Configuring plugins for a site

 In the site config file, plugins are invoked this way:

+    config: function(akasha) {
-    plugins: [
+        akasha.registerPlugins(module.exports, [
-        require('akashacms-theme-bootstrap'),
-        require('akashacms-breadcrumbs'),
-        require('akashacms-booknav'),
-        require('akashacms-embeddables'),
-        require('akashacms-social-buttons'),
-        require('akashacms-tagged-content')
-    ],
+            { name: 'akashacms-theme-bootstrap', plugin: require('akashacms-theme-bootstrap') },
+            { name: 'akashacms-breadcrumbs', plugin: require('akashacms-breadcrumbs') },
+            { name: 'akashacms-booknav', plugin: require('akashacms-booknav') },
+            { name: 'akashacms-embeddables', plugin: require('akashacms-embeddables') },
+            { name: 'akashacms-social-buttons', plugin: require('akashacms-social-buttons') },
+            { name: 'akashacms-tagged-content', plugin: require('akashacms-tagged-content') }
+        ]);
+    }

-Each entry in the array is a module reference, which is require'd inside the config file.
-This way the module is resolved relative to the config file.
+Each entry in the array is an object describing the plugin.
+The module reference is require'd inside the config file so that it is resolved relative to the config file.
 If desired the module reference can be a string instead, but in that case it is AkashaCMS which require's the module, and the module location is resolved relative to where AkashaCMS is installed.

 A plugin can override behavior (functions) or templates (layouts, or partials) defined by a plugin farther down the list.
-In this plugin config, we've placed `akashacms-theme-bootstrap` because some of its partials override partials defined in other plugins.
+In this plugin config, we've placed `akashacms-theme-bootstrap` first because some of its partials override partials defined in other plugins.
 Those partials have bootstrap-specific markup and should make a site look better.

 The general rule is a plugin overrides things defined in plugins further down this list.
 We'll see in a minute how this is done.

+# Coding a plugin

 An AkashaCMS plugin is simply a Node.js module that has a function with this signature: